NTBBloodbath/sweetie.nvim/README.md

 # sweetie.nvim

-A clean, delightful and highly customizable Neovim colorscheme written in Lua that includes [extra themes](./extras) for other software like Kitty terminal.
+A clean, delightful and highly customizable Neovim colorscheme written in Lua that includes [extra themes](./extras) for other software like Kitty and WezTerm terminal emulators.

 Sweetie has a great contrast that is friendly with your eyes, every color was selected by hand after a long day testing different colors one by one and comparing them.